-Many of us have been there…..the scratching and growling you hear in the ceiling or the sight of a raccoon crawling around on your roof is enough to make anyone want immediate results.
+Many of us have been there, the scratching and growling you hear in the ceiling, or the sight of a raccoon crawling around on your roof is enough to make anyone want immediate results.

-However, is getting rid of a raccoon that's living in your attic or chimney a do-it-yourself project you can tackle on your own or should you call a local professional?
+However, is getting rid of a raccoon that's living in your attic or chimney a do-it-yourself project you can tackle on your own, or should you call a local professional?

-If you're like me, saving a few dollars always sounds appealing but sometimes it's better to just pay a professional to handle the problem for you.
+If you're like me, saving a few dollars always sounds appealing, but sometimes it's better to just pay a professional to handle the problem for you.

 Before you decide whether or not you should attempt to trap the raccoon yourself, it's important to understand why the raccoon, or in most cases raccoons, are living in your attic or chimney to begin with.

 A mother is searching for a warm, dry den to have her babies and raise her young.

 An attic provides the ideal location for a mother raccoon who is looking for a safe and secure spot to give birth.

-While trapping the adult raccoon will relive that specific problem, most homeowners fail to realize there are several babies still tucked away in a secluded part of your attic.
+While trapping the adult raccoon will resolve that specific problem, most homeowners fail to realize there are several babies still tucked away in a secluded part of your attic.